“nous ne pouvons rien être sans jouer à l’être”J. P. Sartre

 Remember, when a game is played in the classroom, it is a useful way to learn.
 Games are tools that can be used to learn with fun and they can become part of productive school time.
 Games do not have to be played only as a reward or a pastime activity.

-Teachers who incorporate games know and understand this, students may not.
+Teachers who incorporate games know and understand this, but students may not.
 It is of vital importance to explain this concept to students by reminding them that they are playing, but still working (and learning) too.

 Here are two recommendations for making an effective GBL activity and keeping students focused on their learning, not just on their fun.